550kg In Pounds

 • Q: Why are there two different systems of measurement?

 • A: The existence of both the metric and imperial systems is a result of historical developments and national preferences.
-The metric system was developed as a standardized system to facilitate scientific and engineering work, while the imperial system evolved over centuries, with various local variations.
+The metric system was developed as a standardized system to support scientific and engineering work, while the imperial system evolved over centuries, with various local variations.

 • Q: Which system is more commonly used globally?